 To learn more about the best Bachelor of Law courses in Ireland, find details on the top ranking Law universities in the QS World University Rankings by Subject 2023 below:

-Popular LLB law specialisations to study in Ireland include constitutional law, criminal law, family law, employment law, property law and contract law, among others.
+Popular LLB law specialisations to study in Ireland include constitutional, criminal, family, employment, property, and contract law.

 In Ireland, the four principles of law are as follows: